coreos/jenkins-os/README.md

 Create new *Secret file* credentials in Jenkins, and upload `gpg.asc`.
 Specify the following profile settings.

   - `SIGNING_USER` is the e-mail address used when generating the keys.
-  - `SIGNING_CREDS` is the credentials ID of the GPG private key.
+  - `SIGNING_CREDS` is the credentials ID of the GPG private key, prefixed with `file:`.

 The profile's `VERIFY_KEYRING` value can be defined in one of two ways.